CASE STUDY

 Daughter Booster Stations are equipped with Booster Compressors and station cascade including Priority Panel.
 This arrangement helps to unload more than 75% of the incoming LCV Cascade volume for dispensing.

 CNG is dispensed to vehicles based on the principle of pressure equilibrium.
-Once the pressure of a mobile cascade drops below 200 bar at daughter station, vehicles get less amount of gas, which is below 200 bar.
+Once the pressure of a mobile cascade drops below 200 bar at the daughter station, vehicles get less amount of gas, which is below 200 bar.
 With each fill thereafter, the amount of gas dispensed to vehicles starts decreasing and the filling time starts increasing, thereby leaving the customer dissatisfied.

 The Objectives of HAZOP are as follows: